-Kathy Duff and Butch Lenton Memorial Bush Council Innovation Award
+Kathy Duff wins the 2019 Butch Lenton Memorial Bush Council Innovation Award

 Kathy Duff did not need a split second to announce how she would use the $10,000 bursary that accompanied her Butch Lenton Memorial Bush Council Innovation Award.